 Wednesday, 22 November 2017

-Latest update from Smart Traveller
+Latest update from Smart Traveller on travel to Zimbabwe

 Expect large crowds in city centres following President Mugabe's resignation on 21 November.
 There continues to be a heightened security presence in Harare.
 Avoid demonstrations, rallies and large-scale public gatherings as they could turn violent.
 Also avoid political activity or activities which could be interpreted as political, including political discussions in public places.
 Monitor the media and other information sources.
 Reconsider your need to travel to Harare.
 Exercise a high degree of caution in Zimbabwe overall and pay close attention to the environment.